vivaxgen/ngs-pipeline/README.rst

         ngs-pl run-joint-variant-caller -o OUTPUT_DIR DIRECTORY_1 [DIRECTORY_2 ...]

+  There is a special command ``run-multistep-variant-caller`` that will execute the above commands consecutively and can be used if there is only one sample batch.
+  However it is advised to perform the above commands manually if the sample set is big or there are several sample batches.

 * single-step mode

   A single-step mapping/variant-calling suitable for targeted sequencing, such as panel and